-It was fortuitous that the BGP update rate had been held steady for so many years, as this implied that the capability of BGP systems did not require constantly increasing processing capability.
-In the same way that there was no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate increased and then declined in recent years.
+It has been fortuitous that the BGP update rate had been held steady for so many years, as this has implied that BGP routers that operate in the default-free core of the Internet does not require constantly increasing processing capability.
+In the same way that there is no clear understanding of why the BGP update rate was steady for so many years, it's also unclear why the rate increased and then declined in recent years.